okx/okexchain-docs/docs/tools/monitor.rst

 enabled by setting ``prometheus=true`` in ``config/config.toml``.
 Through setting ``prometheus_listen_addr``, the default supervision address ``:26660`` is changed.
-The default status is set as enable on okexchain’s testnet.
+The default status is set as enable on oec’s testnet.

-Metrics available on okexchain
+Metrics available on oec
 ----------------------------

 +-------------------------------------------------------+-------------+------------------+----------------------------------------------------------------------------+